 Host a Ladies Night In That Won’t Stress You Out

-Host ladies night at home and spend time with your favorite girl squad.
-It’s easy when you follow these tips for setting a pretty table, serving up a tasty signature cocktail, and making some easy appetizers.
+Host ladies night at home and spend quality time with your favorite gals.
+It’s easy when you follow these tips, sip tasty cocktails, and nosh on simple appetizers.
+Making in-person connections has never been more crucial than now!

-While a dinner out may be great with a small group of 3 or 4, hosting at home is the way to go for a larger group.
-I think the perfect size is 8 to 12 girlfriends.
+The ritual of ladies night is one of the best ways to bond with your besties, and while a dinner out may be fun with a small group of 3 or 4, hosting at home is the way to go for a larger group.
+I think the perfect size is 8 to 15 girlfriends if you’re doing a potluck style gathering, or 5 to 6 if you’re doing it all yourself.

-It’s far more relaxing to be in someone’s home than in a noisy restaurant.
-It’s easier to talk and listen without the noise of the public, and it’s easier to move around from conversation to conversation.
+Here’s why I prefer ladies night in over ladies night out.
+It’s far more relaxing to be in someone’s home than in a busy restaurant.
+It’s easier to talk and listen without the noise of the public, and it’s easier to move around and get in on different conversations.

-Have you ever been in a restaurant and been stuck talking to the person on your right or left?
-Or worse – they are engaged in conversations that don’t include you and you’re just sitting there as a spectator.
-Yeah, ladies night in eliminates that!
+Have you ever been in a restaurant and been stuck talking to the person on your right or left all night?
+Or worse – they’re engaged in conversations that don’t include you and you’re just sitting there as a spectator.
+Well, ladies night at home eliminates that.

 When you’re the host you can make the party as large or small as you feel comfortable.
 Plus you can invite the people YOU want to spend time with.
 It’s a great way to insure you’re never left out of the conversation.